Staying put is the best approach for some in a hurricane

-As Hurricane Irma makes its destructive way up the Florida peninsula, some of the state’s most fragile and vulnerable residents are staying put to ride out the winds, rain and flooding.
+As Hurricane Irma made its destructive way up the Florida peninsula, some of the state’s most fragile and vulnerable residents are staying put to ride out the winds, rain and flooding.

 And experts say it’s often the right thing to do.